-According to The 47th China Statistical Report on Internet Development, the total number of Internet users in China reached 989 hundred million by December 2020, which is an increase of 84.50 million compared to March 2020.
-China’s internet penetration rate exceeded 70% by December 2020.
+According to The 50th China Statistical Report on Internet Development, the total number of Internet users in China reached 1.051 billion as of June 2022 and the internet penetration rate reached 74%.

-With an ever-increasing internet penetration rate as well as an ever-growing online market, digital marketing becomes a priority for many businesses operating in China.
-If companies need to create their digital strategy, they can never ignore the three digital behemoth trio of China: Baidu, Alibaba and Tencent, which are known as BAT for short.
+With an ever-increasing internet penetration rate as well as an ever-growing online market, digital marketing has become a priority for many businesses operating in China.
+If companies need to create their digital strategy, they can never ignore the three digital behemoth trio of China: Baidu, Alibaba and Tencent, also known as BAT.

 Definition of digital marketing